nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-06-goldeneye.md

 ![screenshot21](../assets/images/goldeneye/screenshot21.png)

-We have a learning management system that is running on **moodle**.
-There is a login button, maybe the credentials in the email will work here?
+We have a learning management system that is running on [moodle](https://moodle.org/).

+There is a login button, maybe the credentials in the email will work there?

 ![screenshot22](../assets/images/goldeneye/screenshot22.png)

 Yep it works!
 We are logged in as **xenia**.

-If we look at the **messages** sent to xenia, we see one sent by a user called **Dr Doak**.
+If we look at the messages sent to xenia, we see one sent by a user called **Dr Doak**:

 ![screenshot23](../assets/images/goldeneye/screenshot23.png)

 Dr Doak mentions that his email username is **doak**.
-Let's try using `hydra` again to brute-force his password:
+Let's try using `hydra` again to brute-force his POP3 password:

 ```
 hydra -l doak -P /usr/share/wordlists/fasttrack.txt -f -s 55007 -t 64 10.10.49.24 pop3